marius92mc/movie-recommending-system/README.md

 "\connect rs;" to connect to the newly created rs database created above, and "\d" will show the available tables from the connected database.

+Note: When droping table from psql console, also drop the sequence mentioned in the models, otherwise the autoincrementing id will not be reseted, as it should be.

+    DROP TABLE "Users"; DROP SEQUENCE seq_reg_id;

 Install npm packages needed for React

     $ npm install